dchandra1985/portfolio/_posts/2018-01-14-Explore histogram.md

 excerpt_separator: <!-- more -->
 ---

-This topic explains the method to identify the distribution of a continuous variable using histogram.
+This topic explains the method to identify the distribution of a continuous variable using the histogram.
 <!-- more -->

 ## Data ingestion